Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: General results

 Before stating it, we introduce a parameter which depends on the mean number of potential parents $\beta$ (defined in Proposition \ref{propconv}) and on the measure $\Lambda$:

-\begin{pro} Assume that there are no mutations (the real parent is one of the potential parents) and the infinitesimal generator of the frequency process $(X(t), t \geq 0)$ is given by \eqref{inf_gene}.
-Then there is almost sure fixation of one of the alleles in finite time if at least one of the two following conditions is satisfied: \begin{enumerate} \item[(i)] $\sigma>0$ \item[(ii)] $\kappa < \kappa^* <\infty$ \end{enumerate} \end{pro}
+\begin{pro} Assume that there are no mutations (the offspring inherits the type of one of the potential parents) and the infinitesimal generator of the frequency process $(X(t), t \geq 0)$ is given by \eqref{inf_gene}.
+Then there is almost sure fixation of one of the alleles in finite time if at least one of the two following conditions is satisfied: \begin{enumerate} \item[(i)] $\sigma>0$ \item[(ii)] $\kappa < \kappa^* <\infty$. \end{enumerate} \end{pro}

 \begin{rem} Following Definitions \ref{GenGra} and \ref{forward}, the assumption 'there are no mutations' can be written rigorously:

 \end{rem}

 We end this section with a result on the way alleles get extinct in the case of a Wright-Fisher diffusion (without jumps).
 This is an extension of a recent result by Coron and coauthors who proved this result in the neutral case \cite{coron2017perpetual}.